-In Stephen Ministry congregations, lay caregivers (called Stephen Ministers) provide one-to-one Christian care to those in need of care.
+In Stephen Ministry congregations, lay caregivers (called Stephen Ministers) provide one-to-one Christian support to those in need of a listening ear, non-judgmental presence, or encouraging word.
 These may include people who are bereaved, hospitalized, terminally ill, separated, divorced, unemployed, relocated, facing a crisis, or just experiencing difficult times.

 Stephen Ministry helps pastors and congregations provide quality caring ministry for as long as people need it.

 People who are dealing with:

 - Being home-bound

 - A new baby